frederic-perez/AmE-dictionary/data/idioms.md

 __hooked on (someone or something)__
 __hoover up__ _The data was collected by hoovering up content off the internet._
 __hoover__ _slang_ [:scroll: An allusion to the Hoover brand of vacuums, though used generically.]
 To vacuum. _We’d better hoover the house before our guests arrive._
-__hope against (all) hope__ :two: To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
+__hope against (all) hope__ :three: To continue to hope for something even though it seems unlikely to happen. _I know she said that she wasn’t going to come home for Christmas, but I’m hoping against hope she’ll change her mind._
 __horse and rabbit stew__ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse around__
 __horse-trade__ To negotiate, trade, or bargain in a shrewd, judicious manner.
 __horseshit__
+__hot air__ Lies, exaggerations, or nonsense. _Oh, you can’t believe a word that guy says—he’s full of hot air._ _Reports of AI stealing our jobs are still a load of hot air._
 __hot desking__ The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
 __hot potato__ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
 __hot tip__ A piece of advice or information that is timely and helpful, especially if acted upon quickly.
+__hot wire__ To start a vehicle without a key by connecting wires that power the ignition. _The thief stole the car by hot wiring it._
-__hothead__ A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
+__hothead__ :two: A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
 __house cooling party__ A party thrown to commemorate when someone leaves an apartment, flat, or house.
 __house of cards__
 __housewarming (party)__ A party thrown to celebrate when someone moves into a new apartment, flat, or house.
 __how about that__ :two: That is very interesting, impressive, exciting, surprising, or respectable.
 Said as an exclamation, rather than a question. _A: “I heard Janet is running for a seat in the senate.”
 B: “Wow, how about that!”_ _How about that.
 Have you ever seen such a thing?_
 __how come__ Why?
-Why is it that (something is the case)? _A: “I’m sorry, but I’m not letting you go to the party tonight.”
+Why is it that (something is the case)?
+How is it that; why: _How come you’re so late?_ _A: “I’m sorry, but I’m not letting you go to the party tonight.”
 B: “Aw, Mom!
 How come?”_ _How come Bobby gets ice cream but I don’t?_
 __how on earth__ An exclamation used to emphasize surprise, shock, anger, disgust, etc. _How on earth did you get here?
 I thought your car was in the shop._
 __how’s life (treating you)?__ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ No matter how much.
+__huff and puff__
+__hulk out__
 __Humpty Dumptyism__ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one’s own meaning or purpose.
 Taken from the character Humpty Dumpty in Lewis Carroll’s _Through the Looking-Glass_, who states, “When I use a word it means just what I choose it to mean.”
-__hunker down__ __1__ Literally, to squat. _The magician hunkered down to the eye level of the children._ __2__ To seek refuge in a particular place or area. _We hunkered down at home with some movies while the blizzard raged all weekend._ __3__ To work or begin to work on something in a determined matter. _I can’t believe I didn’t get an A on my project after I’d hunkered down all weekend to do it!_ __4__ To stubbornly maintain some belief. _It seems he’s hunkered down and will never see me as anything but the villain in his life._
+__hunker down__ :two: __1__ Literally, to squat. _The magician hunkered down to the eye level of the children._ __2__ To seek refuge in a particular place or area. _We hunkered down at home with some movies while the blizzard raged all weekend._ __3__ To work or begin to work on something in a determined matter. _I can’t believe I didn’t get an A on my project after I’d hunkered down all weekend to do it!_ __4__ To stubbornly maintain some belief. _It seems he’s hunkered down and will never see me as anything but the villain in his life._
+__hunky-dory__
 __hunt where the ducks are__ To pursue or look for one’s objectives, results, or goals in the place where one is most likely to find them.
+__hush money__
 __hustle (one’s) bustle__ To increase one’s pace or sense of urgency; to hurry up; to get moving quickly.
 __hustle and bustle__ Busy and frenetic activity or excitement. _I love living among the hustle and bustle of the city._ _I avoid the hustle and bustle of malls and shopping centers whenever I can._
 __hygge__ The state of happiness and contentment that one feels in a cozy, relaxing environment.
 This Danish word, approximately pronounced “HUE-guh,” describes the penchant in Denmark for appreciating life’s simple pleasures. _For me, hygge is sitting by the fireplace and listening to classical music with my husband._